Developers guide

 }

-Where name provides optional name for the token that is by default gets defined by respective object keys, value declares token value and comment provides optional comment.
+provides optional name for the token that is by default gets defined by respective object keys, value

 Build script and configuration

-All the configuration and logic for token processing is located in build-tokens.js file.
 For more info on that please refer to this file and documentation for style-dictionary library.

 UI kit versioning

 We strictly follow semantic versioning pattern when it comes to package versioning (see: http://semver.org/).
-This means we differentiate between major, minor and patch releases for Honeycomb

 Major release

 A major release introduces breaking (incompatible) changes.
+By breaking change we usually mean:

-• components appearance change;
+- components appearance change

 Minor release

-Minor release introduces incremental changes, in most cases it adds new components or component variations.
 It's usually fully safe to update to next minor releases as you code is safe, no deprecations or major layout changes happen between minor releases.

 Patch release

-Those are bug fix releases, not only it's safe to update to those, but it's also highly recommended to get rid of some bugs you might encounter.
+Those are usually bug fix releases, not only it's safe to update to those, but it's also highly recommended to get rid of some bugs you might encounter.

 Accessing the releases